Dundalk Photographic Society 2019

 The creative Belgian-Irish duo Els Borghart and Declan Kelly have been working and travelling the world together for over 10 years.
 Both artists find constant inspiration in their many journeys and adventures often having similar starting points for new bodies of work: The world in transition with its many in-between spaces and changing identities.
 The historic and current context of Ireland, with its history of migration and immigration, combined with their common search for a home, raises questions about the identity of a nation, as well as the identity of the individual, and this in the context of the past, the present and the future.
 Those questions formed the inspiration for this exhibition, which they approached through their personal perspectives, reveries and challenges.

-Opened Wednesday 16th November at 7pm
+Preview reception: Wednesday 16th November at 7pm

 29th Sep – 5th Nov 2016